 Avocados are also a great source of healthy fats and contain fiber (which accounts for 80% of carbs in avocados).
 B vitamins in avocados are also helpful for mitochondria, which control cellular energy.

 Oranges are well-known for containing vitamin C, which is an antioxidant that can protect your molecules from oxidative stress (when free radical molecules and antioxidants are imbalanced in your body).
 Oxidative stress can also cause fatigue.
 A simple orange and other vitamin-C foods like red peppers and broccoli can help prevent that.

 Those dark, leafy greens like spinach and kale have so many vitamins and nutrients that can naturally boost your energy.
-They contain iron, calcium, magnesium and potassium as well as vitamins A, C, E, and K. They are also a great source of folic acid, antioxidants, and fiber.
-These super foods can do a lot for you, including fighting fatigue.
+They contain iron, calcium, magnesium and potassium as well as vitamins A, C, E, and K. In addition, they are a great source of folic acid, antioxidants, and fiber.
+These superfoods can do a lot for you, including fighting fatigue.

 Beets contain dietary nitrates which convert to nitric oxide inside your body.
 Nitric oxide opens and relaxes your blood vessels, which improves circulation.
 Athletes drink beet juice to increase endurance.
 They are also a great source of carbs, fiber, and sugar.

 In order to get all the energy benefits from your food, you must stay hydrated.
 Water is important for cellular function because it carries nutrients to cells and gets rid of waste.
 Also, when you have more water in your body, you don’t retain as much fat, sugar, salt, cholesterol and calories.
 Stay hydrated to stay energized!